-All applicants must take the Graduate Record Examination (GRE) general tests, and are strongly encouraged, but not required, to take an advanced test in biology, biochemistry, mathematics, physics, or psychology.
+Graduate Record Examination (GRE) general tests are optional.
+You are strongly encouraged, but not required, to take an advanced test in biology, biochemistry, mathematics, physics, or psychology.
 In addition, applicants whose native language is not English must take the Test of English as a Foreign Language (TOEFL).

 The Biology division graduate program trains students for the degree of doctor of philosophy; students are not admitted to study for the master's degree.